zimme/meteor-collection-behaviours/README.md

 * `behaviourNameOrFunction`: Required.
   If set to a `String`, `'behaviourName'`, will attach the named behaviour.
   If set to a `Function`, will attach that function as an anonymous behaviour.
+  If set to an `Array` of `String`/`Function`, will attach those named or
+  anonymous behaviours.
+  If set to an `Object`, where the keys are named behaviours and the values are
+  the behaviours' options, will attach those named behaviours with the provided
+  options.
 * `options`: Optional.
 See specific behaviour for available options.

 ### CollectionBehaviours.attach

-Used to attach a behaviour to a collection.
+Used to attach behaviour(s) to collection(s).

 ```js
 CollectionBehaviours.attach(ColletionIdentifier, behaviourNameOrFunction, options);
 ```

 * `CollectionIdentifier`: Required.
+The collection or `Array` of collections
-The collection you want to attach the behaviour to.
+  you want to attach the behaviour(s) to.
 * `behaviourNameOrFunction`: Required.
   If set to a `String`, `'behaviourName'`, will attach the named behaviour.
   If set to a `Function`, will attach that function as an anonymous behaviour.
+  If set to an `Array` of `String`/`Function`, will attach those named or
+  anonymous behaviours.
+  If set to an `Object`, where the keys are named behaviours and the values are
+  the behaviours' options, will attach those named behaviours with the provided
+  options.
 * `options`: Optional.
 See specific behaviour for available options.

 ## Notes